naomichanms/sandbox-bus-app-relnote/articles/Spring18/dynamics365-talent/onboard/customizable-welcome-emails.md

 [!include[banner](../../../includes/banner.md)]

-Managers can personalize the welcome email sent to their new hires when it’s time to onboard.
+Managers can **personalize** the welcome email sent to their new hires when it’s time to onboard.
 This creates a personal touch and improves email response rate.

+---

+List
+- hello
+- this is a test